Q: Should I eat before I come to the Auction?

 Q: What should I donate?

 A: Our families and staff have always been creative.
 Each family is asked to donate or solicit at least 2 things by Friday, Feb.
-17th.
+14th.
 These tax-deductible donations range from the personal (babysit, cook ethnic dinners, give tickets or autographed items, a vacation home stay, etc.) to the professional (gift certificates from businesses you patronize or own) All items are unused, other than an appraised antique.
 We need donations to come in soon because it takes time for volunteers to catalog hundreds of items.
-If you can solicit a donation, contact our 2012 Auction Chairperson, Kathleen Shea.
+If you can solicit a donation, contact our 2012 Auction Chairs, Katie Shea and Courtney Weicher.
 We have mailed out donation requests to several hundred prospective donors this year, and you may be able to back up our mailed request with a phone call or quick visit.